I would like to

 The most important action that can be taken in the case of a dental abscess is an immediate visit to an emergency dentist, which will hopefully spell the end of the problem as soon as possible.

-An X-ray may need to be taken to identify the location of the abscess in cases involving a periapical abscess, which involves much more complex treatment.
-Patients suffering from this type of problem usually need to undergo root canal treatment or tooth extraction along with taking a course of antibiotics.
+An X-ray may need to be taken to identify the location of the tooth with the abscess.
+Patients suffering from a dental abscess usually need to undergo root canal treatment or tooth extraction along with taking a course of antibiotics.